jmakazaga/arc-continuation/README.md

     ---
     .- info = -20.
 It was not posible to move on the curve. return values are x_0, b_0, s_a=s_0, s_b = s_0
     ---
     .- info = -10.
 The process has been able to move on the curve but it has stoped because it could not continue (a singularity in the path at s_s) and the minimun value has been reached at the starting point.
-Reurn values correspond to the singularity point: x_e = x_s, b_e = b_s, s_a = s_0 s_e = s_s.
+Return values correspond to the singularity point: x_e = x_s, b_e = b_s, s_a = s_0 s_e = s_s.
     .- info = -11.
 The process has been able to move on the curve but it has stoped because it could not continue (a singularity in the path at s_s) and the minimun value has been reached at some point between s_0 and the singularity point s_s.
 Returns the min value: x_e = x_min, b_e = b_min, s_a = s_min, s_e = s_s.
     .- info = -12.
 The process has been able to move on the curve but it has stoped because it could not continue (a singularity in the path at s_s) and the minimun value has been reached at the stoping point s_s.
 Returns the singularity point: x_e = x_s, b_e = b_s, s_a = s_0 s_e = s_s. if action was 2 ( go from s_0 to s_1 but stop when f_n(x) = 0)